 Raised by a single mother who worked as a social worker for the City, Nantasha learned at an early age the importance of hard work and the demands and rewards of fighting for our most vulnerable community members.
 Nationally recognized as a political strategist, she dedicates her life in service to marginalized communities throughout the country.
 In 2014, she was appointed the Executive Director of the New York State Black, Puerto Rican, Hispanic and Asian Legislative Caucus (“the Caucus”) one of the largest and most influential political entities in the State of New York.
 As Executive Director, Nantasha fought for millions of citizens to ensure that the policies being drafted by the New York Legislature were inclusive and aimed at improving the well-being and future advancement of people of color in low-income communities across the state.

-As an activist, Nantasha confronts issues impacting women and girls, an area she is passionate about.
-She brings equal determination to fighting for criminal justice reform, stopping gun violence, and ending economic inequality and racial injustice.
+As a former activist, Nantasha has confronted issues impacting women and girls, an area she is passionate about.
+She has brought equal determination to fighting for criminal justice reform, stopping gun violence, and ending economic inequality and racial injustice.
 She served as a member of Community Board 13 where she was appointed Chair of the Special Initiatives Committee, which was created to find ways to modernize all board functions, address unique community issues, and increase board participation.
 Nantasha serves as board member of Life Camp Inc. – a cure gun violence program supporting efforts that minimize gang crime and gun violence in the community.

 In response to the COVID-19 pandemic, Nantasha took action to ensure the most vulnerable populations in her district had the resources they needed to stay safe and healthy.
 As a team leader for the SEQ Wellness Ambassador Initiative, Nantasha led a team that called seniors during the first wave of COVID-19 to provide wellness checks in lieu of senior center closures.
 Nantasha also created an online platform of resources to address the immediate needs of residents in the Southeast Queens area.